Sheriff: Deputy on video punching Black man in Georgia fired

 JONESBORO, Ga.
-(AP) — A sheriff’s office in Georgia said Sunday it fired a deputy seen on video repeatedly punching a Black man during a traffic stop.
+(NEXSTAR/AP) — A sheriff’s office in Georgia said Sunday it fired a deputy seen on video repeatedly punching a Black man during a traffic stop.

 The deputy was being let go for “excessive use of force,” the Clayton County Sheriff’s Office said in a statement.
 It did not identify the deputy, but said a criminal investigation has been turned over to the district attorney’s office.

 The subsequent arrest, captured on video by a bystander and shared widely, shows two deputies on top of Walker, one of whom repeatedly punches him.
-Williams said Walker lost consciousness at least twice during the beating.
+Walker is heard saying “I’m going to die,” and “I can’t breathe.”
+Williams said his client lost consciousness at least twice during the beating.

 “My reaction to the video is that it just shows unfortunately another incident where an African American male’s civil rights have been violated by people and officers and law enforcement who have the duty first to protect and serve,” he said.